GSA/search-gov-website/_admin-center/dashboard/users.md

 [![Add a user]({{ site.url }}/assets/img/site/user.png)]({{ site.url }}/assets/img/site/user.png)

+Group accounts, using emails such as webteam@example.gov, are not allowed through our authentication provider, Login.gov.
+Please add everyone who requires access as an individual user.

 In addition to a text-based indicator, we use [color coding]({{ site.baseurl }}/admin-center/color-codes.html) to indicate each user's status.

 {: .usa-table .usa-table--compact}